Travel guide in Hoi An, the ancient town and its surroundings 2019

 25 minutes by speed boat from the city, the eight islets of Cu Lao Cham, a world biosphere recognized by UNESCO, will be something to delight fans of water sports.

 Recently acclaimed as the new gastronomic capital of Vietnam, Hoi An has everything to make you spend a tireless gourmet stay.
-Chicken rice, Cao Lau noodles, ravioli stuffed with shrimp and pork, Vietnamese sandwich or banh mi... and many other popular dishes from Hoi An will surely make you hungry.
+Chicken rice, Cao Lau noodles, ravioli stuffed with shrimp and pork, Vietnamese sandwiches or banh mi... and many other popular dishes from Hoi An will surely make you hungry.

 >> Read more: Top 10 best places for a gourmet tour in Hoi An